speug/AdventOfCode2022/README.md

 # AdventOfCode2022
-Advent of Code 2022 solutions
+My Advent of Code 2022 solutions.
+Still working in Python, mostly for expertise development.